visualbis/VV-Docs/docs/admin-guide/getting-started/initial-setup.md

 Admin can perform the following functions to integrate BI Hub with the various BI platforms:

 * Set up trusted Authentication(s) between BI Platform and BI Hub application.
-* Establish connectivity between BI Hub, directory service and BI platforms by creating Agents.
+* Establish connectivity between BI Hub, directory service, and BI platforms by creating Agents.
 * Synchronize and maintain BI Hub users and accessibility to reports.
 * Create and maintain metadata of the reports.
 * Configure settings for all BI Hub users.